litesam/bloggy/src/posts/5-renderloop-java.md

 ---
 title: "How to create a render loop in Java"
-date: "February, 3 2020"
+date: "February, 4 2020"
 ---

-Yeah this is only for Game development, and if you are a person who might use OpenCV extensively you can view this!
+Yeah, this is only for Game development, and if you are a person who might use OpenCV extensively you can view this!

 ## What Render?
 Loop?

-This is conversation is totally gonna be for the programmer in you who is screaming to you as LET US TO CREATE GAMES this will be fuel thrilled for them, 'cos the stuff that I'll be doing here is so esoteric, so come fall in love with Game Development.
+This is the conversation that is totally gonna be for the programmer in you who is screaming to you as LET US TO CREATE GAMES this will be fuel thrilled for them, 'cos the stuff that I'll be doing here is so esoteric, so come fall in love with Game Development.

 **Render Loop** if you want the definition of it go to Google and search yourself.